Skip to content

 • Use slackbuzz message list --json to give the agent context from channel discussions

-• Use slackbuzz digest --json to give the agent cross-tool context
+• Use slackbuzz activity --all --json to give the agent full context across mentions, DMs, and threads

 • The activity view includes channel IDs, timestamps, and permalinks that agents can use to take action